Wojsm2000/HowFormInfluencesFinalOutcome/README.md

 The number of points that would be needed if two teams were relegated is given in brackets.

 ## Data
 First step of every data-related project is obtaining required data.
-All neccessary information such as: team participating in a certain match, score and date were webscrapped from http://www.90minut.pl/liga/1/liga12330.html using Beautiful Soup package.
+All neccessary information such as: team participating in a certain match, score and date were webscrapped from http://www.90minut.pl/liga/1/liga12330.html using Beautiful Soup library.

+##  Standard way to score a football match
+The standard scoring system in football matches typically follows the structure:

+Win: 3 points for the winning team

+Draw: 1 point for each team

+Loss: 0 points for the losing team

-## Ideas for linking sports performance to team form
+## Idea to involve form of teams into scoring system
+The idea for this project appeared when I have read an online article.
+Unfortunately I was not able to find it now (as of 5.02.2024, if I come across it, it will be linked here).
+Article dealt with the small differences between the relegated teams from the Polish Ekstraklasa and the teams that took the last safe places.
+Moreover there was shown that in comparison to top 5 leagues, Polish Ekstraklasa is exceptionally hard for lower tier teams which usually fight to avoid relegation.
+This exceptional difficulty comes from high amount of points needed to avoid relegation.

+Knowing the above correlations, it is easy to conclude that the outcome of a single match can have a major impact on the final result of certain team.